From Stroke Detection to Cancer Screening: AI Tools Advancing Imaging Efficiency

 Another strategy is the Healthcare AI Challenge, a new, multi-institutional, virtual, interactive series of crowdsourcing events designed to allow healthcare professionals to explore and assess the latest AI technologies in real-world healthcare scenarios.

-The goal is to help clinicians determine the effectiveness of AI innovations, as well as assess their safety, effectiveness, and value.
-Healthcare professionals who participate will access simulations of AI tools for specific medical tasks, such as medical image interpretation.
+The goal is to help healthcare professionals, health systems, and AI manufacturers determine the effectiveness of AI innovations, as well as assess their safety, effectiveness, and value.
+Healthcare professionals who participate will access the performance of generative AI tools for specific medical tasks, such as medical image interpretation and clinical scenarios related to electronic health records.
 They can provide feedback and ratings on the tools' performance and utility.
+The insights generated will help with institutional decision-making about generative AI solutions and inform the whole community, including regulators, about the clinical utility of these tools.
 The public and industry can follow the initiative's progress online.

-Radiology will be the first in the series, given the rapid proliferation of AI tools in the field.
-The initiative is partnering with the American College of Radiology as well as several other institutions across the country.
+Radiology is the first in the series, given the rapid proliferation of AI tools in the field, and is rapidly expanding to medicine and other areas.
+The initiative is partnering with the American College of Radiology as well as several other prominent institutions across the country.
 (See also the "Keeping Pace With the Rise of AI" section in this article.)

 Partnering With Industry to Develop AI Innovations

 Dr. Bizzo also leads a group that partners with industry to develop and validate AI tools that can help improve patient care.
-The AI Clinical Research Organization was instrumental in his infarct study.
+The Mass General Brigham AI, with its Digital Clinical Research Organization, was instrumental in his infarct study.
 The team works with companies around the world who want to introduce AI tools in the U.S. market.

 "Our group generates clinically relevant evidence and medical expertise to inform the key steps — from concept to market adoption — before an AI tool reaches physicians and patients.
 We can really show the promise these tools hold in and the impact that can have in helping with increased demands for radiologists and other physicians, improving patient care."